octobercms/docs/3.x/tailor/components/collection.md

 ---
 # Collection

 The `collection` component displays a collection of entries on the page.
+The collection component can be used on any page, layout or partial.

 ## Available Properties